sejaldua/cse6242-project/README.txt

 3. For each data source, select its respective name under 'Secondary data source', select 'Custom', and then 'Add'
 4. In the dialog, link the Game Date and Player Name between sources

 You should now be able to click into each of the two dashboard tabs and see data populating without error.
+We hope you enjoy interacting with our visualization!